MagicDraw 18.5 Documentation

 Objects that do not present a very pronounced reactive behavior can always be considered to stay in the same state.
 In this case, their classes do not possess a State Machine.

-State Machine diagrams (also called Statechart diagrams) represent the behavior of entities capable of dynamic behavior by specifying their response to the receipt of event instances.
-Typically, State Machine diagrams describe the behavior of Classes, but the Statecharts can also describe the behavior of other model entities. such as Use Cases, Actors, Subsystems, Operations, or methods.
+State Machine diagrams (also called Statechart diagrams) represent the behavior of entities capable of dynamic behavior by specifying its response to the receipt of event instances.
+Typically, the State Machine diagrams describe the behavior of Classes, but the statecharts can also describe the behavior of other model entities such as Use Cases, Actors, Subsystems, Operations, or methods.

 Displaying inner elements

 When creating a new State Machine diagram, right-click a State in the Containment tree, point to Create Diagram, and then click State Machine Diagram.

 Inner elements are displayed on the State Machine diagram pane automatically upon creating the first diagram under the State element.